 README.md file in your dataset repository.
 Take a look at this section to learn how to generate and update this metadata.

 In this case, an error is raised to alert that the dataset has changed.

 To ignore the error, one needs to specify

-Anytime you see a verification error, feel free to open an issue on GitHub so that we can update the integrity checks for this dataset.
+Anytime you see a verification error, feel free to open a discussion or pull request in the corresponding dataset “Community” tab, so that the integrity checks for that dataset are updated.

 The dataset repositories on the Hub are scanned for malware, see more information here.

-Moreover the datasets that were constributed on our GitHub repository have all been reviewed by our maintainers.
+Moreover the datasets without a namespace (originally contributed on our GitHub repository) have all been reviewed by our maintainers.
 The code of these datasets is considered safe.
 It concerns datasets that are not under a namespace, e.g. “squad” or “glue”, unlike the other datasets that are named “username/dataset_name” or “org/dataset_name”.